TG-KRISH/Snake-game/README.md

 # Snake-game
-Hi guys this is a snake game maden by python!
+Hi guys this is a snake game maden by python.

 Download this repository and run this using visual studio code or command prompt